Local Government financing tools

-- Transportation Reinvestment Zones: A transportation reinvestment zone (TRZ) is an innovative financing mechanism in which captured ad valorem tax increments are set aside to finance transportation projects.
-Visit Transportation Reinvestment Zones for more information.
+A transportation reinvestment zone (TRZ) is an innovative financing mechanism in which captured ad valorem tax increments are set aside to finance transportation projects.
+Visit Transportation reinvestment zones for more information.

-- Local Funds and Fees: Local governments collect various fees and taxes to generate revenue for transportation projects.
+Local governments collect various fees and taxes to generate revenue for transportation projects.
 This local revenue in combination with state and federal funds can finance eligible transportation projects.
-For more information on tax-related programs, visit the state Comptroller’s site.
+For more information on tax-related programs, visit the state comptroller's site.

 Note: This site does not describe all financing options that may be available to local governments for transportation projects, and not all options described are applicable to all projects or all local governments.
 Local governments are encouraged to discuss options with local counsel.